stone-payments/stoneco-guidelines/backend/python/README.md

 ### 11. Functions

 Functions in Python can be used as part of a script and as part of modules, in a similar fashion as methods of a class as well.
-In this section their use and possibilities are covered as well as the recommended practice with functions.
+In this section their use and possibilities are covered as well as the recommended practices with functions.

 #### 11.1.
 General use of functions